-For more in depth information check out my blogs on the Ducks below.
+For more in-depth information check out our blogs on the Ducks below.
 Don’t miss your chance to ride on a piece of history!

 There are great videos on YouTube of the DUKW.
 This is one of our favorites!